Skip to main content

 (b) Failure to state a claim upon which relief may be granted.

-(4) In a special assessment contested case, the answer shall specify the statutory authority under which the special assessment district was created.
+(4) For special assessment contested cases, the answer must specify the statutory authority under which the special assessment district was created and a copy of the resolution confirming the special assessment roll must be submitted concurrently with the answer.

 Rule 231.
-(1) If a party has failed to plead, appear, or otherwise proceed as provided by these rules or the tribunal, the tribunal may, upon motion or its own initiative, hold that party in default.
-A party held in default shall cure the default as provided by the order holding the party in default and, if required, file a motion to set aside the default accompanied by the appropriate fee within 14 days of the entry of the order holding the party in default or as otherwise provided by the tribunal.
-Failure to comply with an order of default may result in the dismissal of the contested case or the conducting of a default hearing as provided in this rule.
+(1) If a party has failed to plead, or otherwise proceed as provided by these rules or a tribunal order, the tribunal may, upon motion or its own initiative, hold that party in default.
+A party held in default shall cure the default as provided by the order holding the party in default.
+Failure to cure the default may result in the dismissal of the contested case or the conducting of a default hearing.

-(3) A petition may be withdrawn upon motion filed by the petitioner before the answer or first responsive motion has been filed with the tribunal.
-Once the answer or first responsive motion has been filed, a petition may be withdrawn upon motion filed by petitioner only if the other party or parties do not object to the withdrawal.
+(4) A petition may be withdrawn upon a motion filed by the petitioner before the answer or first responsive motion has been filed with the tribunal.
+Once the answer or first responsive motion has been filed, a petition may be withdrawn upon motion filed by petitioner only if the other parties do not object to the withdrawal for substantive reasons.
+For purposes of this subrule, a request for costs is not a substantive reason.

-R 792.10233 Applicability of discovery procedures to equalization, allocation, and apportionment proceedings.
+R 792.10233 Applicability of prehearing and discovery procedures to equalization, allocation, and apportionment contested cases.

 Rule 233.
-For equalization, allocation, and apportionment contested cases, the prehearing and discovery procedures fixed by R 792.10237 to R 792.10247 do not apply, unless otherwise provided by the tribunal.
+The prehearing and discovery procedures fixed by R 792.10237 to R 792.10247 do not apply to equalization, allocation, and apportionment contested cases, unless otherwise ordered by the tribunal.

 R 792.10237 Valuation disclosure; witness list.

-(2) A party’s valuation disclosure in a property tax contested case shall be filed with the tribunal and exchanged with the opposing party as provided by the tribunal.
-However, a party may, if the party has reason to believe that the opposing party may not exchange a valuation disclosure as provided by the tribunal, submit a valuation disclosure to the tribunal together with a motion and appropriate filing fee requesting the tribunal’s leave to withhold the valuation disclosure until the opposing party exchanges a valuation disclosure with that party.
+Rule 237.
+(1) A party’s valuation disclosure in a property tax contested case must be submitted to the tribunal and the opposing parties as ordered by the tribunal.
+However, a party may, if the party has reason to believe that the opposing parties may not exchange a valuation disclosure as ordered by the tribunal, submit a valuation disclosure to the tribunal together with a motion and appropriate filing fee requesting the tribunal’s leave to withhold the valuation disclosure until all opposing parties submit their valuation disclosures to that party.

-(3) A party shall submit to the tribunal and the other party or parties a prehearing statement, as required by R 792.10247.
-The prehearing statement shall provide the other party or parties and the tribunal with the name and address of any person who may testify and with a general summary of the subject area of the testimony.
-A person who is not disclosed as a witness shall not be permitted to give testimony, unless, for good cause shown, the tribunal permits the testimony to be taken.
+(2) A party shall submit to the tribunal and the opposing parties a prehearing statement, as required by R 792.10247.
+The prehearing statement must provide the opposing parties and the tribunal with the name and address of any person who may testify at hearing and a general summary of the subject area of their testimony.
+A person who is not disclosed as a witness is not permitted to testify, unless the tribunal permits the testimony to be taken for good cause shown.

 R 792.10239 Interrogatories to parties.